Jonathan2251/lbd/source/funccall.rst

 inline the callee recursion function.
 This is a front end optimization through cross over function analysis.

+Cpu0 doesn't support fastcc [#callconv]_ but it can pass the fastcc keyword of IR.
+Mips supports fastcc by using as more registers as possible without following ABI specification.

 Other features supporting
 -------------------------